14 June 1929

 Revolutionary Jatin Das was arrested

 Revolutionary freedom fighter Jatindra Nath Das, also known as Jatin Das, was arrested by the British on 14 June 1929 in connection with the Lahore Conspiracy Case.
 He passed away in prison after a 63-day hunger strike.
+This is an important part of the Indian freedom struggle and hence, important for the UPSC exam.

 - Jatin Das was born on 27 October 1904 in Calcutta.